beifang2/FedPARS/README.md

-# FedPARS
-Prototype-Aligned Federated Learning for Robust Object Extraction in Heterogeneous Remote Sensing
+# Prototype-Aligned Federated Learning for Robust Object Extraction in Heterogeneous Remote Sensing

 The code will be opened soon.